dwhiffing/fury/content/aar/pf/pf4/pf4_aj/body.md

 Enemy air-power is still active in the night.
-Singaporean patrol planes report numerous ESM contacts from large formations of Vietnamese MiG-21s, at one point counting 24 of them active at one time!
+Singaporean patrol planes report numerous ESM contacts from large formations of Vietnamese MiG-21s, at one point counting 24 of them active at one time\!
 They seem to come and go, and we come to the conclusion that this is some sort of intermittent CAP.
 At first it seems absurd to have so many up, but on reflection I really don't want to push into a swarm like that, even with